 What is General Systems Theory?

-General Systems Theory (GST) is a framework developed by Austrian biologist Ludwig von Bertalanffy in the 1940s.
+Initially introduced by Austrian biologist Ludwig von Bertalanffy in the 1940s, GST was created to provide a universal language and structure for analysing systems, whether in biology, technology, organisations, or ecosystems.
+Rather than focusing on isolated parts, GST examines how elements interact, influence one another, and operate within a broader context.
 Rather than studying isolated components, GST looks at whole systems and how their parts interact to produce results.

 At its core, GST says that every system has: